 State Forest Highlights

 Scenic Drives and Trails: The forest offers picturesque drives and numerous trails for hiking and exploring.
-The varied terrain and lush vegetation provide stunning views and a chance to immerse yourself in nature.- Blueberry Hills Scenic Byway: This drive takes you through the heart of the forest, offering breathtaking views of rolling hills and dense woodlands, especially beautiful during the fall foliage season.
+The varied terrain and lush vegetation provide stunning views and a chance to immerse yourself in nature.

 - Bad Medicine Lake Trail: A 5-mile loop trail that provides stunning views of Bad Medicine Lake and opportunities to see local wildlife.
 The trail is popular for hiking and birdwatching.